Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

  He waved down the disappointed noises from the audience and carried on.

 “...But on this occasion, something happened that we just couldn’t pass up because three, uh, simply incredible young people put the word out there that they have something important to say and were looking for a platform.
-Well, you know us---” A ripple of laughter.
+Well, you know us - ” A ripple of laughter.
 The words themselves hadn’t been funny, but the tone of voice alone had turned it into a joke.
-“So, instead of our scheduled guests for today, I’d like to instead welcome to the stage a trio of abductees, explorers, astronauts and pioneers, the first humans to walk on the surface of Mars---”
+“So, instead of our scheduled guests for today, I’d like to instead welcome to the stage a trio of abductees, explorers, astronauts and pioneers, the first humans to walk on the surface of Mars - ”

 He had to almost shout over the enthusiastic screaming, and Dan immediately went from half-watching the show to giving it his full and undivided attention.

-“Please welcome to the stage, Allison Buehler---!”
+“Please welcome to the stage, Allison Buehler - !”

 Buehler had a determination in her step that Dan judged was probably not all that artificial.
 She looked to him like the sort of woman who confronted her nerves and anxieties head-on, an impression only amplified by her choice of a sharp-cut, slightly conservative, graphite gray dress that accentuated her long limbs and intense demeanor.

 That wasn’t a fashion commentary.
 Dan had learned early on that you could learn many things from the way a person dressed.
 Buehler struck him as his kind of forthright, no-bullshit type of woman.

-“---Julian Etsicitty---!”
+“ - Julian Etsicitty - !”
 Julian was more sanguine.
 He’d been coaxed into a forest green fitted shirt which he made look *incredible,* and which was tucked into equally well-fitted jeans with a braided brown leather belt.
 He offered a shy wave to the audience and ran a hand through his artfully shaggy and wild black hair in a moment of obvious nervousness.
 It was so well-done, Dan crassly wondered for a second if it was a rehearsed move.
 Probably not, it was too…real.
 There was a notable uptick in female cheering which got even louder when he smiled unconsciously and glanced downwards.
 He was a natural, knew it, and was slightly embarrassed by it all.

 “And **Xiù Chang!”**